 Our staff will be pleased to assist you with any queries or concerns you may have during your stay.
-A member of staff will be available to speak to 24 hours a day by phoning reception from your mobile on 0121 415 1011 (1011 from the phone in your hallway).
+A member of staff will be on site 24 hours each day and can be contacted at reception from your mobile on 0121 415 8520.
 All staff wear uniforms and name badges and we should get to know each other quickly over the coming weeks.

-Whilst we hope you enjoy the social activities that student life brings, you also need to be aware of the terms and conditions of your contract and matters such as personal safety, reporting a repair and other related day to day elements which apply to living in student accommodation.
+Whilst we hope you enjoy the social activities that student life brings, you also need to be aware of the terms and conditions of your contract and such matters personal safety, reporting a repair and other related day to day elements which apply to living in student accommodation.
 We have detailed all the relevant information in this document.
 Please ensure that you are clear about your responsibilities whilst in residence.

-Jarratt Hall is located within a residential area and it is important for community relations to show respect for your fellow student residents and local residents.
+Chamberlain is located within a residential area and it is important for community relations to show respect for your fellow student residents and local residents.

-You will find an inventory form at the following address

-www.birmingham.ac.uk/study/accommodation/Our-Services/Moving-In-The-Facts.aspx which details what is in your accommodation.
-Please print and sign this and return to Jarratt Hall Reception within 48 hours of arrival.
+You will find an inventory form at the following address: www.birmingham.ac.uk/study/accommodation/Our-Services/Contracts-Inventories-and-Facilities.aspx which details what is in your accommodation.
+Please print and sign this and return to the Vale Reception within 48 hours of arrival.